What are Compression Socks and Why do you Need Them?

 As for wearing them in museums and on long walks, I can report that they seem to help.
 I have a wee varicose vein that is attempting to become a problem, and wearing these regularly has helped to keep it to a dull roar.

-Overall assessment, I give compression socks a big thumbs up.
+Overall assessment, I give compression socks for travel a big thumbs up.
 Even if it’s a placebo effect.

 My Facebook page has more tips and travel ideas, come along and follow the adventure!